 Whether it be emotional or physical flaws, know that they are part of you for a reason.
 Understand that your flaws show where you have been and made you who you are.
 Embrace these parts of yourself and know that they are part of what makes you a unique and valuable human being.

 I know what an impact self-love and body image issues can have on your relationship and how freeing it can be to put those insecurities to rest.
-That’s why Lauren was gracious enough to put together this free guide to help you ditch the diet, heal your body image, and free up space for you to be your best and most confident self.
+Lauren and her business partner Jenna were gracious enough to put together a free guide to help you ditch the diet, heal your body image, and free up space for you to be your best and most confident self.

-Check out Lauren’s FREE Body Love Journal and be sure to share this article on your favorite social media platform by clicking the share buttons below.
+Check out their free guide on the homepage of The Body Love Society and be sure to share this article on your favorite social media platform by clicking the share buttons below.